Logiqx/gps-guides/devices/garmin/fenix-5/README.md

 The Fenix 5 range was first released in 2017.
 The 5S (left) is the smaller model and 5X (right) is the larger model.

+There is a Sapphire edition and regular edition of the Fenix 5 + 5S, but only Sapphire edition of the Fenix 5X.

+Aside from the non-scratch glass (in theory) the main difference is the Sapphire models have WiFi, whilst the regular models do not.

 Details about the [Fenix 5S](https://www.garmin.com/en-GB/p/552237) + [Fenix 5](https://www.garmin.com/en-GB/p/552982) + [Fenix 5X](https://www.garmin.com/en-GB/p/560327) can still be found on the Garmin website, plus the [manual](https://www8.garmin.com/manuals/webhelp/fenix5/EN-US/GUID-C8E25FD1-3499-4B5C-B45F-C4BF88283284-homepage.html).